RMRubert/RMRubert.github.io/Test.md

 4. This genre will be removed due to having a small pool of songs.
 5. Pop has been quite an overused genre.
 I am (re-)reviewing it to reduce its size.

-## Getting some extra help before manual sorting

-The first step: get all the information from our music collection in a format we can import into R. [Tagscanner](https://www.xdlab.ru/en/){:target="_blank"} is our man.
+## Less philosophy and more coding!

+I have written this post to teach philosophy and code in R... and I'm all out of theories.

+We need to pass library info to R, so we need a CSV file with information about our library.
+[Tagscanner](https://www.xdlab.ru/en/){:target="_blank"} is our man.
 Scan your library, and in the export tab, save it as an "Excel friendly" CSV file.
 Don't forget to check the UTF-8 with DOM option.
 Mind that from this moment until you finish, you **must not modify your library by adding, removing or editing any file here**.

-The second step: get a [last.fm API](https://www.last.fm/api){:target="_blank"} so we can call it from our R code.
-Sign in for an API request and get your API key, your API key is a hexadecimal number that should look similar to this one "0123456789abcdef0123456789abcdef".
+Then we need a database to get information from.
+Get a [last.fm API](https://www.last.fm/api){:target="_blank"} so we can access their database and load it into our R code.
+Sign in for an API request and get your API key, your API key is a hexadecimal number that should look similar to this one "0123456789abcdef0123456789abcdef", and gives you permission to use their database.

-The third step: get R and Rstudio ready and install the urltools, jsonlite, memoise and curl packages.
+If you don't have R and Rstudio ready go download and install them.
+You will also need the urltools and jsonlite libraries.
 We will be creating some functions that will help us to retrieve information from last.fm database.

 	library(urltools)
 	library(jsonlite)